 Some of the main examples of biometric authentication are:

-The need for super fast and safe services in the digital age
+The need for fast and safe services in the digital age

-We know that in an age of instant messaging and transactions, there is definitely no room for delay amid the constant stimulus bombardment vying for our attention.
-Therefore, companies in all industries are alert to the need for this type of improvement to remain relevant among their customers and users.
+We know that in an age of instant messaging and transactions, there is no room for slow processes.
+Therefore, companies in all industries are aware of the need for speed when it comes to users and customers.

-After all, how many times have you given up on registering on a website or opted for another financial service due to process slowness?
+After all, how often have you given up on registering on a website or opted for another financial service due to a slow process?

 Although bureaucracy is commonly related to security procedures, this has ceased to be the norm for some time now.
-And the growth of mobile banking reinforces the urgency for speed to retain users, who in Brazil alone carried out 50% of financial transactions via mobile phones in 2021.
+And the growth of mobile banking reinforces the urgency for speed to retain users; Brazil alone carried out 50% of financial transactions via mobile phones in 2021.